jakub-g/git-resolve-conflict/README.md

 - `git merge -Xours`: this will resolve ALL conflicts in ALL files using the same strategy.
 This might be too much.
-(For instance, I might want to have an automatic merging script, which can do a successful conflict resolution only if `foobar.json` is the only file that was modified; on any other files modified, the merge should fail)
+(For instance, I might want to have an automatic merging script, which can do a successful conflict resolution only if `foobar.json` is *the only file that was modified*; on any other files modified, the merge should fail)

 - `git checkout --ours filename.txt`: this will **discard** ALL the changes from `theirs` version, which is brutal.
 There might be some valid, non-conflicting changes that will be discarded this way.